pglombardo/PasswordPusher/Configuration.md

 | GA_ENABLE | The existence of this variable will enable the Google Analytics for the application.
 See `app/views/layouts/_ga.html.erb`.|
 | GA_ACCOUNT | The Google Analytics account id.
 E.g. `UA-XXXXXXXX-X` |
 | GA_DOMAIN | The domain where the application is hosted.
 E.g. `pwpush.com` |

+# Proxies

+An occasional issue is that when using Password Pusher behind a proxy, the generated secret URLs are incorrect.
+They often have the backend URL & port instead of the public fully qualified URL - or use HTTP instead of HTTPS (or all of the preceding).

+To resolve this, make sure your proxy properly forwards the `X-Forwarded-Host`, `X-Forwarded-Port` and `X-Forwarded-Proto` headers.

+The values in these headers represent the front end request.
+When these headers are sent, Password Pusher can then build the correct URLs.